 We advise the Government on international tax issues and are involved with the development and implementation of New Zealand's international tax legislation.
-This includes negotiating and giving effect to New Zealand's double tax agreements (DTAs) and related protocols, tax information exchange agreements (TIEAs) and reciprocal arrangements.
+This includes negotiating and bringing into force New Zealand's double tax agreements (DTAs) and protocols, tax information exchange agreements (TIEAs) and reciprocal arrangements.

-Information about current negotiations and progress of tax treaties towards entry into force is provided below.
-This information is also summarised on the Ministry of Foreign Affairs and Trade's international treaties list, which is updated every six months.
-Note that on rare occasions negotiations might not be listed if the other country has not given permission for the negotiations to be made public.
-Persons interested in submitting comments in respect of any negotiation in progress are invited to email their submission to email@example.com..
+Information about current negotiations and the progress of tax treaties towards entry into force are provided for each type of agreement.
+This information is also summarised on the Ministry of Foreign Affairs and Trade's international treaties list, and is updated every six months.
+On rare occasions negotiations might not be shown if the other country has not given permission for the negotiations to be made public.
+If you are interested in submitting comments on any negotiation in progress email your submission to firstname.lastname@example.org.

-In 2002, DTAs, protocols and TIEAs were made subject to Parliamentary treaty examination.
-(Parliament’s Standing Orders 394-397.)
-This involves consideration of a national interest analysis (NIA) by Select Committee, typically (although not necessarily) the Finance and Expenditure Committee.
-For treaties with regulatory impacts (which generally includes all DTAs, protocols and TIEAs), the NIA must include all of the requirements that would otherwise be considered in a Regulatory Impact Statement.
-The NIAs are published as part of the Select Committee report back to the House.
-Links to the Select Committee reports can be accessed from the country links below.
+Since 2002, DTAs, protocols and TIEAs have been subject to Parliamentary treaty examination (Parliament’s Standing Orders 394-397.)
+This involves a Select Committee considering a national interest analysis.
+For treaties with regulatory impacts, the national interest analysis must cover all of the requirements normally considered in a regulatory impact statement.
+The national interest analysis is published as part of the Select Committee report back to the House, and links to these reports are included on each country's tax treaty web page.

 New Zealand has a network of 37 DTAs in force with its main trading and investment partners.
 DTAs reduce tax impediments to cross-border trade and investment and assist tax administration.
 To find out more about DTAs see the role of double tax agreements.